 Following completion of the above, the Committee were satisfied that the Group will have adequate financial resources to continue in operational existence for the foreseeable future and the use of the going concern basis remained appropriate in the preparation of the financial statements.
-The Going Concern Statement is set out on page 142.
+The Going Concern Statement is set out at Note 3 to the Consolidated Financial Statements.